Never thought about baking cookies with herbs? Well, you’re in for a real treat! These cookies are easy to make and tastes delicious.

 Bake until edges are golden, 18-20 minutes.
 Let cool on wire racks.
 Store in airtight containers at room temperature up to 3 days.

-Disclaimer: This product has not been evaluated by the FDA and is not intended to diagnose, treat, cure or prevent any disease.
+These products have not been evaluated by the FDA and are not intended to diagnose, treat, cure or prevent any disease.
 This information is for educational use only.
 Please research all herbs herbal products thoroughly before use.
 Everyone, especially pregnant and lactating women should check with their physician before using any herbal products.
 Sage Hill Botanicals Herb Company and Lisa’s Herb Remedies are not responsible for any adverse reactions.